grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 7.  **Continue with Motherboard installation -** Refer to the [Procedure – Installation (Motherboard)](#motherboard-replacement-process)
     section of this document for detailed instructions.
-You will start at Step 6.
+You'll start at Step 6.

 8.  **Install the Display -** Refer to the [Procedure – Installation